Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_1.md

-#  Basics / Introduction Checking if it updates
+# Basics / Introduction
 <sub>**Author**
 Isha Erande</sub>
  <P> Introduction to ROS2 ,what is that and how it is used

+Testing changes ??
 Note : Before starting with ROS2 note that there are many distributions of ROS2 like
 1. Humble(Ubuntu 22)
 2. Foxy (Ubuntu 20)